lpswellington-lima/lessons/README.md

 **Practical Implication:**
 Creating an instance of Counter increments the static count.
 Creating an instance of Counter2 also increments the same count because it inherits from Counter.

+# Lesson 8: Private Inheritance

+Private inheritance is a key concept in C++, often used to restrict access to the members of a base class from outside the scope of the derived class.
+Below, we'll explore private inheritance in more detail, including its mechanics, use cases, and implications.

+## Characteristics of Private Inheritance
+### Visibility:

+- When a class inherits from another class with private inheritance (e.g., class Derived : private Base), all public and protected members of the base class become private members of the derived class.
+- This means that those inherited members cannot be accessed directly by objects of the derived class outside of its member functions.
+### Access Levels:

+- The derived class can access the inherited members within its member functions but cannot expose them to the outside world.
+- This means that while you can call base class functions from within derived class methods, you cannot call them from outside the derived class or through its objects.